peipeiwang6/Manuscript/2024_scRNA_in_pathway_prediction/README.md

 ```

 # 4. Loading the saved model
 This script loads a pre-trained multi-label classification saved model file (`.pkl`) produced by `model_building_code.py` and predicts the functional classification of genes in a new expression dataset.
 It outputs a CSV file containing Gene and comma-separated predicted classification names.
-To run the prediction, provide the prediction script, a new gene expression dataset (CSV) containing a **"Gene"** column and **"the same feature columns**" used during training, a gene classification file named `class_lables.csv` (a single column of all class types, named **"Classification"**), and a saved model file (.pkl).
+To run the prediction, provide the prediction script, a new gene expression dataset (CSV) containing a *"Gene"** column and **the same feature columns** used during training, a gene classification file named `class_lables.csv` (a single column of all class types, named **"Classification"**), and a saved model file (.pkl).

     Supported algorithms:
     - `KNN`